What you should be eating before running

 Customize what you eat before running

 It’s important to customize your eating to the type of running you’re doing.
-It can be broken down into three main groups: easy jogs, sprinting and speed work, and long-distance training run.
+It can be broken down into three main groups: easy jogs, sprinting and speed work, and long-distance training runs.

 - Easy jogs.
 Some fluids and electrolytes.
 A small piece of fruit or whole-grain crackers.

 - Sprints.
-Simple, clean burning carbs like sports drinks, whole-wheat toast with jam or bananas will do the trick.
+Simple, clean burning carbs like sports drinks and whole-wheat toast with jam or bananas will do the trick.

 What you should be eating before running an easy run